garidium/g-ffl-cockpit/README.txt

 2. You can also see a full listing of products imported from the distributors configured, along with the automated price settings.

 == Changelog ==
+37. v1.3.5 Distributor Orders Listed on the WooCommerce Order Details view, now show SKU's/UPC's and the PO associated to the order
 36. v1.3.4 Minor updates to support adding additional distributors, plus changed message on product admin panel
 35. v1.3.3 Ship-to-Store Beta, Recategorization of Products on Admin Tab in product view, Gunbroker Order reprocessing capability, Dynamic Schema Loading
 34. v1.2.24 Update to support product attribute restrictions